 Understanding the potency of cannabis products is one of the most important things you need to do as a consumer.
 Although there are recommended dosages and guidelines for how cannabis affects our bodies, every body will have a different response.
 Since California recently legalized cannabis, all products must go through lab testing.
 The results of the testing show that 1 in 5 samples have been failing the tests, largely due to inaccurate labeling of potency levels.
 This testing process will be the norm across the country when the plant is inevitably legalized on the federal level, and could help give users a more accurate idea of what they are taking.

 Ask your budtender questions if you’re in a legal state, and do your research online.
 When trying new products, it’s extremely important to take it slow.
 Keep water near you, some munchies, and maybe even some CBD.
-CBD counteracts some of the effects of THC so it may help you sober up a bit.
-You can avoid negative effects by starting off small and increasing your dosage slowly as you go along.
+You can try to avoid negative side effects by starting off small and increasing your dosage slowly as you go along.
 It typically takes edibles a couple of hours to kick in, so don't eat some and expect for them to kick in right away.
 But just like with anything in life, be careful and responsible when using high potency cannabis products.
 If you do it right by easing your way into the experience, they can be a lot of fun.
 Make sure you’re educated so you can enjoy.